 What to Expect

-The UKSDC year starts with regional/digital qualifying events in late autumn, which run alongside a video competition that must be submitted by mid-December.
-250 competitors, including the winning teams from each regional heat and 4 to 6 teams from the video competition, then go forward to the National Finals held at Imperial College London.
+The UKSDC year starts with regional/digital qualifying events in late autumn, which act as the qualifying round for the National Finals.
+250 competitors, including the winning teams from each regional heat then go forward to the National Finals held at Imperial College London, from which twelve students will be selected to represent the UK at the International Space Settlement Design Competition at Kennedy Space Centre over the summer.
 There are ongoing Galactic Challenges for younger students throughout the year.

 Regional Competitions/Digital Heats

 Regional Competitions take place on Saturdays, with registration at 8:30 am.
 The students will attend briefings on different aspects of engineering and management techniques, and will then commence their designs in their designated companies.
 Each company will be mentored by adult CEO’s with extensive competition experience.

 The first job of each company is to elect a student president and to appoint members and directors of each of the five departments, required to satisfy the Request for Proposal.
 These departments are:

 - Structural Engineering

 - Operations Engineering

 From here, you can expect to work on a collection of points giving in the Request for Proposal, which outlines what your client will be judging the proposals on at the end of the day.
 Whether this is the design of structural members, such as the placement and sizes of the columns supporting your roof, or the business ventures that will be undertaken on your settlement to help the client recoup and profit on their investment into the settlement, there will be something engaging for everyone to take part in.
 You will then compile all of your work into a single company presentation, which will be presented to your clients at the end of the competition for judging.